MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ### Accessing the App

 Access the Office Attendance Tracker through your web browser.
-No installation is necessary; simply access the URL provided or view the index.html file locally.Access the Office Attendance Tracker through your web browser.
+No installation is necessary; simply access the URL provided or view the index.html file locally.
+Access the Office Attendance Tracker through your web browser.
 No installation is necessary; simply access the URL provided or view the [index.html](index.html) file locally.

 ### System Requirements